matrix-org/matrix-js-sdk/CONTRIBUTING.rst

 happens: the workflow is that contributors should fork the develop branch to make a 'feature' branch for a particular contribution, and then make a pull request to merge this back into the matrix.org 'official' develop branch.
-We use github's pull request workflow to review the contribution, and either ask you to make any refinements needed or merge it and make them ourselves.
+We use GitHub's pull request workflow to review the contribution, and either ask you to make any refinements needed or merge it and make them ourselves.
 The changes will then land on master when we next do a release.